BeeLineJS/Build/README.md

 # Files
 ## build.js
-Main file. runs componets, layouts and style.js
+Main file. runs componets.js, layouts.js and style.js

 ## components
 Create a factory.js for all the components in the components folder